acetheking987/acetheking987/README.md

 - 👋 Hi, I’m @acetheking987
 - 👀 I’m interested in python and web development
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on learning javascript
+- 💞️ I’m looking to collaborate on learning javascript and python
 - 📫 How to reach me at acetheking987@gmail.com (i don't tend to read my emails)

 <!---